By azfar on January 9, 2017

 Content Marketing is the proverbial meat and potatoes of inbound marketing.

-We’ll get into specific types of content in a minute, but basically, content marketing means creating materials which are genuinely useful, informative, or entertaining for visitors and using them as a tool to build goodwill and brand recognition.
+We’ll get into specific types of content in a minute, but basically, content marketing means creating materials that are genuinely useful, informative, or entertaining for visitors and using them as a tool to build goodwill and brand recognition.

 For example, if someone is searching for pet grooming tips, and your pet store has an excellent guide to dog grooming online, those who discover your guide will be directed to your website and have a very favorable view of your brand.